microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/authenticationmethodmodedetail.md

 ---
 title: "authenticationMethodModeDetail resource type"
-description: "A specific mode of af an authentication method that operates in more than one way"
+description: "A representation of a specific mode of an authentication method that can be used as part of an authentication method combination in an authentication strength."
 author: "mmcla"
 ms.localizationpriority: medium
 ms.prod: "identity-and-sign-in"